sujnanpatil/Dynamic-Copilot/Labs/Lab-04.md

 ## Lab Overview

 In this lab, you'll explore the Copilot for Sales app within Microsoft Teams, designed to enhance your meeting efficiency with sales contacts.
-You will learn how to view the meeting preparation card, access and edit connected CRM records, and receive real-time sales tips during meetings.
-These features are aimed at helping you stay focused and accelerate deal closures.
+You will learn how to view the meeting preparation card and record the meeting.
+Copilot for Sales uses the recorded call and transcript to generate and summarize rich meeting insights.
+The meeting summary provides an overview of how the conversation went.
+It includes action items and relevant keywords, a breakdown of customer sentiments during the call, and more

 ## Lab Objectives